-Flowers: Males are small and pale yellow, on semi-upright catkins 4 to 6 inches long; females are $\frac{1}{10}$ inch long, at the base of some catkins; flowers have an unpleasant odor
+Flowers: Males small and pale yellow, on semi-upright catkins 4 to 6 inches long; females 1/8 inch long, at the base of some catkins; flowers have an unpleasant odor

-Fruit: Prickly bur, 1 to 11⁄2 inches across; each bur contains a shiny, dark brown, sweet nut
+Fruit: Prickly burr, 1 to 11/2 inches across, containing a shiny, dark brown, sweet nut

-Bark: Light brown tinged with red, slightly furrowed and broken into loose, plate-like scales
+Bark: Light brown tinged with red, slightly furrowed and broken into loose, plate-like scales for fence posts and railway ties.
+The sweet nuts are eaten by humans, as well as a wide variety of wildlife, including woodpeckers, squirrels, jays and chipmunks.

-Twigs: Slender to moderate, reddish-brown, often with gray fuzz; buds grayish-brown and fuzzy, with 2 to 3 visible bud scales
+Twigs: Slender to moderate, reddish brown, often with gray fuzz; buds gray-brown and fuzzy, with 2 to 3 visible bud scales